-Where can a mass communication student do industrial training in Nigeria in 2019?
+Where can a mass communication student do industrial training in Nigeria?

 Mass communication is a process in which a person, group of people, or an organization sends a message through a channel of communication to a large group of anonymous and heterogeneous people and organizations.

-You can think of a large group of anonymous and heterogeneous people as either the general public or a segment of the general public.
+You can think of a large group of anonymous and heterogeneous people as either the public or a segment of the public.

 Channels of communication include broadcast television, radio, social media, and print.

 The sender of the message is usually a professional communicator that often represents an organization.

 Unlike interpersonal communication, feedback for mass communication is usually slow and indirect.

 Mass Communication is not limited to journalism alone, as many would erroneously think.